Sikh Khalsa Army: Modernisation and Formation of Regular Corps

 Throughout 1805, Ranjit Singh recruited many East India Company deserters in his army.
 The early results were unimpressive.
 During the visit of Charles Metcalfe, he was shown a band of soldiers, most of them wearing traditional kurtas and colourful turbans, while others wore European infantry ornaments.
 They had either traditional matchlock or European muskets.

 Previously, as the Sikhs refused to join infantry service, Pashtuns, Pakhtuns and Gurkhas served in this sector of the army.
 However, with the passage of time and owing to Ranjit Singh's efforts, Sikhs too began to join the infantry in large numbers.
 In 1822 Ranjit Singh employed a veteran of the Napoleonic Wars, General Jean-Baptiste Ventura to train the infantry in European style.
 In a few years, under his command, the infantry was modernized in French pattern.
 Similarly, in 1822, Ranjit Singh employed another French Napoleonic War veteran, General Jean-François Allard to modernize the Sikh cavalry.
-In 1827 Claude Auguste Court was hired to modernize the artillery, and in 1832 Colonel Alexander Gardner was employed to modernize the artillery.
+In 1827 Claude Auguste Court, and in 1832 Colonel Alexander Gardner was employed to modernise the artillery.

-Ranjit Singh wanted to westernise his army thoroughly.
-However, due to various reasons he could not discard the military system that he had inherited from his forefathers.
-The military system of the Sikh Empire under Ranjit Singh finally evolved as a compromise between the old and the new ideas.
+Ranjit Singh wanted to westernise his army.
+The military system that he had inherited from his forefathers also served him well.
+The military system of the Sikh Empire under Ranjit Singh finally evolved as a compromise between the old and the new.
 Thus, the military system of the Sikh Empire is termed as a Franco-British system in the Indian subcontinent.

 Fauj-i-Ain (Regular Division)

+Following the Battle of Nowshera in 1823, Maharaja Ranjit Singh formally divided the trained section of the Khalsaji, the Fauj-i-Ain, into two unequal divisions: the Kampu-i-mu'alla and the Fauj-i-Khas, the former being the larger segment.

 Infantry

 Ranjit Singh was fully aware of the importance of infantry.
-The task of recruitment in this army had started after 1805, which continued throughout his reign.
-In the beginning, the number of Sikhs in this army was nominal.
+The task of recruitment in this section of the army had started after 1805, and continued throughout his reign.
+In the beginning, the number of Sikhs enrolled in the infantry was nominal.
 The reason being that the Sikhs looked down upon infantry.
-Therefore, in the beginning, Ranjit Singh recruited some Pathans and Dogras in this section of his army.
+Therefore, in the beginning, Ranjit Singh recruited Pathans and Dogras in this section of his army.
 Afterwards, owing to Ranjit Singh's efforts, Sikhs too began to join it.
 In 1822, he employed General Jean-Baptiste Ventura to train the infantry in western pattern.
-Under his guidance, the infantry became the most disciplined army of within a few years.
+Under his guidance, within a few years, the infantry became the most disciplined unit of the Sikh army.

 By 1838-1839 the strength of the infantry had risen to 45,000.
 It was divided into battalions, companies and sections.
 Each battalion consisted of 800 soldiers.
 It was put under a Commandant.
 Each battalion was divided into eight companies.
 Each company was put under a Subedar.
 Each company was divided into 4 sections.
 Each section consisted of 25 soldiers.
 It was put under a Jamadar.